What’s a “Good” GRE Score?

 The Graduate Record Examination (GRE) is available to a large pool of graduate school applicants, including prospective law and business school students.
 Administered by ETS (Educational Testing Service), the GRE general test measures skills in verbal reasoning, quantitative reasoning, and analytical writing.

 GRE scoring varies between the three sections of the exam.
-The highest GRE score possible is 340, with the combined scores of the verbal reasoning and quantitative reasoning sections ranging from 260 to 340.
+The highest GRE score possible is 340, consisting of the combined scores of the verbal reasoning and quantitative reasoning sections.
+The lowest possible score is 260.

-The verbal and quantitative reasoning portions of the exam are section-adaptive, meaning your performance in the first section determines the difficulty of the second section.
+The verbal and quantitative reasoning portions of the exam are both divided into two sections and are section-adaptive, meaning your performance in the first section determines the difficulty of the second.
+(But your performance on the Verbal sections won’t impact the difficulty of the Quantitative sections, or vice versa.)

 As a result, the raw score you receive after finishing the exam is converted to a scaled score to account for differences in difficulty between GRE test takers.
 Scaled scores are shown in your official score report.